NIHR Associate Principal Investigator Scheme

 Thank you

-The Associate PI Scheme Central Team would like to say a huge thank you for attending the Associate PI Scheme Educational Event on the 30th of November 2023.
+The Associate PI Scheme Central Team would like to say a huge thank you for attending the ‘NIHR Associate PI Scheme: Launching your Research Career’ virtual event on the 19th of November.
 We hope you enjoyed it and found it beneficial.

 We would be grateful if you could complete the Feedback Form and let us know what you thought about the Launch Event and how we could improve any future events.